kubeshop/botkube-docs/docs/configuration/communication/index.md

 - Configuration for communication platforms scoped in separate communication groups,
 - Platform-specific options, such as multichannel configuration for platforms that support channels.

+The settings are applicable only for self-hosted Botkube installation.
+Cloud Slack and Microsoft Teams platforms are exclusive to Botkube Cloud.

 ## Communication groups

 Communication group is a way to aggregate separate configurations for a set of communication platforms.
 You can specify multiple communication groups, and, in a result, support multiple Slack or Mattermost workspaces, Discord servers, or Elasticsearch server instances.